TranPhucTien/BE_Blog/README.md

 - Added fake commit commit 1 of 2024-01-20 with count 1 with 1 commits
 - Added fake commit commit 0 of 2024-01-27 with count 1 with 1 commits
 - Added fake commit commit 1 of 2024-01-27 with count 1 with 1 commits
+- Added fake commit commit 0 of 2024-02-03 with count 3 with 3 commits